 —Chris Curtis (Langwarrin), The Age, 29 June 2006

 What this letter does quite well is set out the quite special conditions under which public transport is reasonably price-competitive with car travel (if still unattractive for other reasons).
-If you commute a long distance to work, and you pay for CBD parking, and you can avoid the need for a car (or additional car) by taking public transport to work, then it’s worth your while financially to use public transport.
+If you commute a long distance to work, and you’d have to pay for CBD parking, and you can avoid the need for a car (or additional car) by taking public transport to work, then it’s worth your while financially to use public transport.

 Drop any of these conditions and any price advantage of public transport disappears; and for short trips in particular, it actually becomes more economical to drive than to use public transport with our relatively high basic fare.
 It’s the same problem that besets Adelaide, where the flat-fare system has long acted as a disincentive to making short trips by public transport.

 Consider a return journey from the suburbs to some point within Zone 1, of say 10km each way (somewhat more than the median trip length in Melbourne).
 By car, using the highest petrol price seen in Melbourne to date, the fuel cost is roughly $3.00.
 The fare using Myki money is $8.60: nearly three times as much.
 If you do the same trip each working day for a year (allowing four weeks’ annual leave) the fuel cost by car is around $700, less than half the cost of a Myki pass that includes Zone 1.
 The difference easily covers the extra maintenance bills incurred by driving the car to work each day!